 or individuals residing in communities identified by the Community Development Financial Institutions Fund (CDFI).

-*Erie Arts & Culture will be accepting applications through Submittable from October 1 - December 31.
-All applicants will be notified of funding decisions by February 1.
+*Erie Arts & Culture will be accepting applications from May 1 - May 31.
+All applicants will be notified of funding decisions by July 30.
+Join us over Zoom for an info session on Tuesday, April 18th at 7pm.
+Register here!

 The creative sector refers to a range of economic activities that are concerned with the generation or distribution of knowledge, information, creativity, and innovation, which is also often referred to as the creative industries.